Munky74/Munky74.github.io/README.md

 The original source code to this project can be found [here](https://github.com/Munky74/CS-330-Computational-Graphics/blob/main/CS-330%20Final%20Project%20Derek%20T.zip).

 ### To Demonstrate Mastery
-To demonstrate mastery of the 5 course outcomes we have taken this project and made updates across three categories.
+To demonstrate mastery of the 5 course outcomes we have taken this project and made updates across three categories to improve the functionality and user experience.
--Software Design and Engineering
+1. Software Design and Engineering
--Algorithms and Data Structure
+2. Algorithms and Data Structure
--Databases
+3. Databases